 Instructions

-- Add mango, orange (I skipped on the orange) and green grapes.
+- Add mango, oranges, and green grapes.

 Does it turn out as well with plain gelatin.